 Then, consider talking to an attorney who specializes in elder law.
 They can help draw up the necessary paperwork.
 Before creating new paperwork, it's important to know if your loved one already has someone in place because anything new that’s drawn up will override that.
 For example, if your loved one already has a durable POA but that person is not able to help with the current situation, then a new POA may need to be drawn up.

 While senior living communities differ on the details, the overall process of moving in will be similar.
-Colleen outlines what that process usually looks like:
+The process usually looks something like this:

-Any community that is an assisted living or residential care community is legally required to assess the individual before moving in.
-This assessment is required to be in-person unless the prospective senior doesn’t live locally, in which case it can be done over the phone.
+- Any community that is an assisted living or residential care community is legally required to assess the individual before moving in.
+This assessment is required to be in person unless the prospective senior doesn’t live locally, in which case it can be done over the phone or via video conference.

-Colleen points out how important it is to have proper consent or a legal representative among the family, so you know who can sign the rental agreement and who can make medical decisions once your loved one moves in.
+It is very important to have the proper consent and/or a legal representative among the family, so you know who can sign the rental agreement and who can make medical decisions once your loved one moves in.

-With that representation in place, you can avoid having to deal with legal matters if a medical emergency occurs.
+With the right representation in place, you can avoid having to deal with legal matters if a medical emergency occurs.
 Then, the family can focus on the immediate needs of their loved one and make the move to senior living as smooth as possible.